VEGF receptor: Receptor biology

-In addition to binding to VEGFRs, TACO VEGF binds to receptor complexes consisting of both neuropilins and VEGFRs.
+In addition to binding to VEGFRs, VEGF binds to receptor complexes consisting of both neuropilins and VEGFRs.
 This receptor complex has increased VEGF signalling activity in endothelial cells (blood vessels).
 Neuropilins (NRP) are pleiotropic receptors and therefore other molecules may interfere with the signalling of the NRP/VEGFR receptor complexes.
 For example, Class 3 semaphorins compete with VEGF165 for NRP binding and could therefore regulate VEGF-mediated angiogenesis.